prodipalways/List-of-Useful-Git-Commands/README.md

 ### 44. git push –tags
 To push the tags to the remote repository.
 <pre>git push –tags</pre>

-### 45. git fetch
-To fetch down any changes from the global repository to the current repository.
-<pre>git fetch</pre>

 ### 46. git stash
 To move staged files to the stash area which is present in the staging area.